Britain through to America's Cup for first time in 60 years after defeating Italy — with F1 tech

 Each heat takes place on the 1.8 mile course and the two boats race up and down the course four times (eight legs in total).
 The first to finish claims a point.
 In the latter rounds, these heats continue until one team accrues seven points and is declared the winner.

-So far the action has been thrillingly close; the lead chopping and changing regularly in races.
+It was a fitting end to a selection process that has delivered enthralling racing, with leads chopping and changing regularly.
+For days, it was impossible to predict which of Britain or Italy would progress.
 The fourth heat of the final saw Luna Rosso beat Ineos Britannia by just four seconds to level the score 2-2.
 The teams couldn’t be split over the following two days of racing either, taking two wins apiece over tight and tactical heats, as well as one easy win for Ineos after the Italians’ boat was damaged.

 Both teams are thought to have spent in the region of £100m on the campaign, with the distinctive hydrofoils taking a significant chunk of that investment.